-Cheyenne Thornton, Executive Director
+Cheyenne Thornton, Coordinator

 Annette Boswell, Family Advocate

 Annette has been the Family and Youth Advocate for 14 years.
-This includes working with low-income and at risk youth with Family Connection as well as the Director of a summer camp for 10 years targeting at risk youth.
-She has been trained in facilitating Family Team Meetings, facilitating Stewards of Children, Bridges Out of Poverty, Family Promise homeless training, Botvin Life Skills, Check and Connection Mentoring, and received training by the Council on Alcohol and Drugs in various substance abuse related things.
+This includes working with low-income and at-risk youth with Family Connection as well as the Director of a summer camp for 10 years targeting at-risk youth.
+She has been trained in facilitating Family Team Meetings, facilitating Stewards of Children, Bridges Out of Poverty, Family Promise homeless training, Botvin Life Skills, Check and Connection Mentoring, and received training by the Council on Alcohol and Drugs in various substance abuse-related things.
 Lastly, she has received IMPACT training given to potential foster parents.

 Board of Directors:

-Chair: Shanda Murphy, White County Clerk
+Secretary: Shanda Murphy, White County Clerk

 Treasurer: Mitchelle Johnson, Retired BCBS Executive

 Manning Minton, Associate Pastor of Students and Families at Cleveland First Baptist

 Michael Humphrey, White County Public Libraries